WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Can I import a watch-only extended public key?

-Yes, but not yet in the GUI, you will need to create your own wallet file.
+Yes, but not yet in the GUI, you will need to manually create a new wallet file.
 Open a text editor and paste the following wallet structure:

 ```